stepgazaille/news-please/README.md

 * commoncrawl.org provides an extensive, free-to-use archive of news articles from small and major publishers world wide
 * news-please enables users to conveniently download and extract articles from commoncrawl.org
 * you can optionally define filter criteria, such as news publisher(s) or the date period, within which articles need to be published
-* install directly from this repository, [install the awscli tool](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html), adapt the config section in [newsplease/examples/commoncrawl.py](/newsplease/examples/commoncrawl.py), and execute `python3 -m newsplease.examples.commoncrawl` (or `python3 -m newsplease.examples.commoncrawl_en` to only download english articles).
+* install directly from this repository and adapt the config section in [newsplease/examples/commoncrawl.py](/newsplease/examples/commoncrawl.py), and execute `python3 -m newsplease.examples.commoncrawl` (or `python3 -m newsplease.examples.commoncrawl_en` to only download english articles).

 ## Getting started
 It's super easy, we promise!